SegersIan/knowledge-base/communication/index.md

 ## General

-* > Althought writing is most commonly thought of as a way of expressong thoughts that we have already formed, it is also an excellent tool for dfiscovering and clarifying thoughts.
+* > Although writing is most commonly thought of as a way of expressing thoughts that we have already formed, it is also an excellent tool for discovering and clarifying thoughts.
   * Art of thinking, p15
-*  > Most people die vauge about life and death ...
-We imagine other people know definitly their own minds about things important to them and around them. but it is not so, we live in perpertual vaguengess ...
+*  > Most people die vague about life and death ...
+We imagine other people know definitely their own minds about things important to them and around them. but it is not so, we live in perpetual vagueness ...
   * Art of thinking, p15
   * Solution: [Freewriting](https://writingprocess.mit.edu/process/step-1-generate-ideas/instructions/freewriting)
-    * It consists of focusong on a problem or issue, letting your mind produce whatever assosciations it will and writing down the resulting ideas, without pausing to evaluate any ideas (lets you shut off ideas prematurely).
+    * It consists of focusing on a problem or issue, letting your mind produce whatever assosciations it will and writing down the resulting ideas, without pausing to evaluate any ideas (lets you shut off ideas prematurely).
 This writing is not intended to be shared, so there are no rules of composition and such.

 ## Insights